Gravitational wave background as a probe of the primordial black hole abundance

 In this Letter, we show the GWs induced by scalar fluctuations as a second-order effect \cite{Ananda:2006af,Baumann:2007zm} is a useful probe to investigate the abundance of the PBHs.
-We calculate spectrum of these second-order GWs in the case scalar fluctuations have a sufficiently large peak to realize formation of relevant numbers of PBHs.
-As a natural consequence we find that the spectrum of GWs has a peak on a scale approximately equal to the scale of the peak of the scalar fluctuations.
-We can therefore obtain information on the abundance of PBHs with the horizon mass when the scale of the peak entered the Hubble radius by observing GWs with the frequency corresponding to the same comoving scale, namely, $10^{-9}\mr{Hz}-10^{-8}\mr{Hz}$ for IMBHs and $10^{-3}\mr{Hz}-1\mr{Hz}$ for dark-matter PBHs.
-Fortunately, the former band is probed by the pulsar timing observations \cite{Thorsett:1996dr,Jenet:2006sv} while the latter band can be observed in future by the space-based interferometers \cite{LISA, DECIGO, BBO} for dark matter PBHs.
+We calculate the spectrum of these second-order GWs in the case that scalar fluctuations have a sufficiently large peak to realize the formation of appreciable numbers of PBHs.
+As a natural consequence, we find that the spectrum of GWs has a peak on a scale approximately equal to the scale of the peak of the scalar fluctuations.
+We can therefore obtain information on the abundance of PBHs with the horizon mass when the scale of the peak entered the Hubble radius by observing GWs with the frequency corresponding to the same comoving scale, namely, $10^{-10}\mr{Hz}-10^{-9}\mr{Hz}$ for the IMBHs produced primordially and $10^{-5}\mr{Hz}-10^{-2}\mr{Hz}$ for the dark-matter PBHs.
+Fortunately, the former band can be probed by the pulsar timing observations \cite{Thorsett:1996dr,Jenet:2006sv} while the latter band can be observed in the future by space-based laser interferometers \cite{LISA, DECIGO, BBO} as well as atomic gravitational wave interferometric sensors (AGISs) \cite{Dimopoulos:2008sv} for the dark-matter PBHs.

 We write the perturbed metric as